Cad Bane: The Clone Wars

-In season four, Cad Bane is hired by Count Dooku to infiltrate a Republic prison to free Moralo Eval.
+In season four, Bane is hired by Count Dooku to infiltrate a Republic prison to free Moralo Eval.
 Bane grows suspicious of a bounty hunter named Rako Hardeen, who is actually Obi-Wan disguised to gain Eval's trust and uncover Dooku's plans.
 Following a successful prison break, the trio are pursued by Anakin and Ahsoka before finally reaching Serenno.
-Bane, Hardeen and a group of the galaxy's best bounty hunters participate in a tournament to complete an obstacle course called "The Box" for a part in a Separatist plot to kidnap Supreme Chancellor Palpatine.
+Bane, Hardeen and a group of other bounty hunters participate in a tournament to complete an obstacle course called "The Box" for a part in a Separatist plot to kidnap Supreme Chancellor Palpatine.
 After the tournament, Bane supplants Eval as the leader of the operation and the surviving bounty hunters kidnap Palpatine on Naboo during the Festival of Lights.
 However, Obi-Wan's deception as Hardeen is revealed and he manages to foil the plot, leading to Bane's reapprehension.

 Following the series' cancellation in 2014, supervising director Dave Filoni confirmed that Bane was slated to return in a story arc which saw him mentoring a young Boba Fett, helping him to follow in the footsteps of his late father, Jango Fett, who had mentored Bane.
+Among the arc was a clip where the two hunters teaming up on a "rescue mission" on Tatooine where Tusken Raiders had kidnapped a child and emphasized Boba's and Cad's relation to one another as Cad had known Jango.
+Another clip showed an assassination attempt on Mace Windu where Anakin Skywalker chases the two but fight Boba Fett.
 The end of the arc would see Bane and Fett having a standoff, which ended with them both being shot in the head.

 The Bad Batch

 Following the rise of the Galactic Empire, Cad Bane continues to operate as a bounty hunter and is hired by Prime Minister Lama Su to retrieve the unaltered clone Omega, who escaped from Kamino with a group of elite clone troopers called Clone Force 99.
 On Bracca, Bane intercepts and kills a squad of Imperial clones before besting Hunter in a duel and kidnapping Omega.
 Bane takes Omega to an abandoned Kaminoan cloning facility on Bora Vio for her delivery, but she escapes when Fennec Shand intervenes.
 Following a brief scuffle with Shand, Bane attempts to pursue Omega and Clone Force 99 only to discover that Shand sabotaged his ship, leaving him stranded.

+Bane also continued his lucrative business with the Empire by kidnapping Force-sensitive targets, who were usually young children or even babies, and delivering them to Imperial representatives at a space station over Coruscant.